dib-lab/2020-paper-sourmash-gather/manuscript.md

 - low and medium datasets have viruses, which are not in sourmash indices -->

-#### CAMI II mouse gut metagenome dataset

 The CAMI initiative released new challenges in 2019 (marine, high-strain and pathogen detection) and 2020 (rhizosphere), with updated processes for submission, evaluation and participation.
 In addition to short-read sequencing data matching Illumina profiles, it also includes long-read sequencing data with PacBio and Nanopore profiles, allowing further benchmarks and comparisons.
 CAMI also provides a snapshot of the RefSeq reference genomes for building specialized databases for each tool, as well with an NCBI Taxonomy to minimize differences in taxonomic reports.
 Since challenges only release the gold standard after they are concluded and published, results for comparison with new methods are still pending.

 The CAMI II mouse gut metagenome [@meyer_tutorial_2020] is a toy dataset, used for preparing and calibrating tools for other CAMI II challenges.
 Similar to the concluded challenges from CAMI, it provides gold standards for expected microbial community composition, including presence and relative abundance of organisms.
 The simulated mouse gut metagenome (_MGM_) was derived from 791 bacterial and archaeal genomes, representing 8 phyla,
 18 classes,
 26 orders,